How to set up an email campaign

 2. Visual editor

-As with the page editor, clicking on any element will allow you to configure its options.
+As with the page editor, clicking on any element allows you to configure its options.

-Go to the "Settings" part to adjust the font size, and set background colors, content, or links.
+Go to the Settings to adjust the font size and set background colors, content, or links.

 Configuring sending delays